mgesteiro/escornabot-Brivoi-DIY/3D/README.md

 I made a couple of extra models:

 ### Escornaface
-A piece to personalice your Escornabot: put your name or whatever you want.
+A piece to customize your Escornabot: put your name (or whatever you want).
 ![escornaface](escornaface.png)

 ### Ogaki CPU holder